Alice Roosevelt Longworth: Post-Roosevelt presidency

-When it came time for the Roosevelt family to move out of the White House, Alice buried a Voodoo doll of the new First Lady, Nellie Taft, in the front yard.
+When it came time for the Roosevelt family to move out of the White House, Alice buried a Voodoo doll of the new first lady, Nellie Taft, in the front yard.
 Later, the Taft White House barred her from her former residence—the first but not the last administration to do so.
 During Woodrow Wilson's administration (which barred her in 1916 for a bawdy joke at Wilson's expense), Alice worked against the entry of the United States into the League of Nations.

 During the Great Depression, when she, like many other Americans, found her fortunes reversed, Alice appeared in tobacco advertisements to earn money.
 She also published an autobiography, Crowded Hours.
 The book sold well and received rave reviews.
-Time praised its "insouciant vitality."
+Time praised its "insouciant vitality".

 Alice's wit could have political effects on friend and foe alike.
-When columnist and cousin Joseph Wright Alsop V claimed that there was grass-roots support for Republican presidential candidate Wendell Willkie, the Republican hope to defeat FDR in 1940, she said yes, "the grass roots of 10,000 country clubs."
-During the 1940 presidential campaign, she publicly proclaimed that she'd "rather vote for Hitler than vote for Franklin for a third term."
+When columnist and cousin Joseph Wright Alsop V claimed that there was grass-roots support for Republican presidential nominee Wendell Willkie, who hoped to defeat Franklin D. Roosevelt in 1940, she said yes, "the grass roots of 10,000 country clubs".
+During the 1940 presidential campaign, she publicly proclaimed that she'd "rather vote for Hitler than vote for Franklin for a third term".
 Alice demolished Thomas Dewey, the 1944 opponent of her cousin Franklin, by comparing the pencil-mustached Republican to "the bridegroom on the wedding cake".
 The image stuck and Governor Dewey lost two consecutive presidential elections.

+Paulina Longworth

 Paulina Longworth married Alexander McCormick Sturm, with whom she had a daughter, Joanna (b.
 July 9, 1946).
 Alexander died in 1951.
 Paulina herself died in 1957 from an overdose of sleeping pills.